 began working as red teamers and never were part of blue teams,

-to start working for a blue team and gain cybersecurity skills
+to start working for a blue team and gain cybersecurity skills as a

-as a software engineer, systems administrator, or related roles.
+software engineer, systems administrator, or related roles.
+Once there,

-with vulnerabilities if you want to start
+and web applications with vulnerabilities if you want to start

 practicing by yourself.
-Of course, to avoid problems with the law,
+Of course, to avoid problems with the law, keep

-keep in mind that it’s prudent to exploit only systems that are either your own
+in mind that it’s prudent to exploit only systems that are either your

 From an organization standpoint, one of Marcus’s phrase is quite remarkable: "I believe that everyone in information technology and software engineering should know how to build, secure and hack anything they are in charge of."
 Although it may certainly sound excessive, this comment reflects a suggestion of skills integration.
 And this is partly what many companies have achieved by allowing the formation of purple teams.
 However, on the other side are the companies that have opened their doors to pentesting only for compliance and have kept it quite limited.
 That should be concerning for them!